neo451/feed.nvim/README.md

   </a>
 </p>

 **feed.nvim** is a web feed reader in Neovim.

 > [!WARNING]
-> This project is young, things like database format is prune to breaking changes, but it can deal with most feeds you can find, if you just wanna do some simple reading, go ahead and enjoy!
+> This project is young, expect breaking changes on things like db format, but it can deal with most feeds you can find, go ahead and enjoy!
 >
 > see [Roadmap](https://github.com/neo451/feed.nvim/wiki/Roadmap) for where this project goes.

 ## 🌟 Features

 - 🌲 Fast and reliable [rss](https://en.wikipedia.org/wiki/RSS)/[atom](https://en.wikipedia.org/wiki/Atom_(web_standard))/[json feed](https://www.jsonfeed.org) feed parsing, powered by [tree-sitter](https://github.com/nvim-treesitter/nvim-treesitter)
 - 📝 View entries as beautiful markdown powered by [pandoc](https://pandoc.org)